Can you share a little bit about your educational background?

 What was your job search experience like before you joined Hired?

-What’s your best advice for job seekers registered on the Hired platform?
+What’s your best advice for jobseekers on Hired?

 What would you tell someone who’s curious about Hired?